Last Updated on May 11, 2023

 Or you could head back to Riomaggiore, grab a takeout pizza and enjoy dinner while watching the sunset on the rocks at the harbor.
 Now that is what I had planned, but let’s just say the walking and the summer sun kicked my butt.

-If you want to splurge, you could even take a sunset cruise with aperitivo and truly live la dolce vita.
+If you want to splurge, you could even take a sunset cruise from La Spezia with aperitif and truly live la dolce vita.

 Extra Tips for Visiting Cinque Terre in One Day

 - Seeing Cinque Terre on a budget?
 Opt to stay in Levanto or La Spezia, where accommodation is cheaper and you have easy access to the train.
 If you’re arriving by car, it will also be easier to get accommodation with free parking in these cities rather than the villages themselves.